AriFordsham/GHCWiki/cabal-dependency.md

 ```

-The reason for this is that concrete types like `ModuleName` are defined within the GHC library, and we do not want to move their definition into this library.
-Inside GHC we instantiate this type like so
+The reason for this is purely technical: the concrete types like `ModuleName`, which GHC would prefer the contents of `InstalledPackageInfo` to be represented as, are defined within the GHC library, and we do not want to move their definition into this library.
+(Indeed, some of these types rely on exotic base types like `FastString` which cannot be so easily extricated.)

+Having the type be generic means inside GHC we specialise this type like so

 ```wiki
 type PackageConfig = InstalledPackageInfo